-- 1. During all competitions, (i.e. regular season, wild card and championship), all players for each team must be paired in current Handicap Index sequence from low to high.
-Club professionals will play against each other. - 2.
+- During all competitions, (regular season and championship), all players for each team must be paired in current Handicap Index sequence from low to high.
+Club professionals will play against each other and will be listed in the first slot.
+In the event that a club professional is not part of the team's lineup, the player with the lowest Handicap Index will play in the first slot and follow the sequence of low to high index. - 2.
 When submitting lineups, captains should keep in mind that the SCGA will be updating Handicap Indexes on Monday mornings.
 Correct handicaps for the week will be reflected in the Scratch League Portal by 12 p.m. each Monday.